nikul-patel/laravel-chat-agent/README.md

 - Laravel MCP server (`/mcp/support-chat`) exposing a read-only database query tool and schema resource to AI clients.
 - Database-aware responses: the assistant auto-limits SQL, enforces safe-table rules, returns result tables, and cites the data it used.
 - Configurable OpenAI settings (model, temperature, limits) via `config/chat-agent.php` and environment variables.
-- Session-backed rate limiting to keep the agent responsive in production.
+- Per-actor rate limiting keyed to the authenticated user or request IP to keep the agent responsive in production.

 ## Prerequisites
 - PHP 8.3+